 The American Association of Nurse Assessment Coordinators (AANAC) offers training and certification in MDS (www.aanac.org).
 Individuals interested in acquiring certification must successfully complete the AANACs MDS 3.0 RAC-CT training program, which is composed of several courses tailored toward the Residential Assessment Instrument (RAI)/MDS process.
-The AANAC offers the courses through various formats - including workshops, online, and print - to offer enrollees the flexibility and ability to choose courses based on their unique learning styles.
+The AANAC offers the courses through various formats - including workshops, online, and print - to offer enrollees the flexibility and ability to choose courses based on their unique learning styles over the course of a year.
+Once completed, graduates are prepared to create care assessments and treatment determinations in conformity with privacy standards and typical treatment standards.

-Certificate enrollees are required to complete ten courses: seven core and three electives.
-Core courses generally cover areas such as the following:
+Certificate enrollees are required to complete ten courses: Seven core and three electives.
+Core courses generally cover areas such as:

 - Precise long-term care coding